-MAINTENANCE OF CABIN PRESSURE

-AND STRUCTURAL SEALING
+MAINTENANCE OF CABIN PRESSURE AND STRUCTURAL SEALING

-Sealing cabin structure

-20. The maintenance of cabin pressure at high altitude is essential and all sources of on the pressure side of the joint.
+- Sealing cabin structure 20.
+The maintenance of cabin pressure at

+- (1) Parts to be assembled or rectified for leakage should be coated with Bostik 1751 in the detail stage. - (2) All joints in the pressure cabin must be sealed and for an effective seal, the surfaces to be sealed must be scrupulously clean.
+If necessary, the surface to which the sealant is to be applied can be cleaned with white spirit but the spirit must be used sparingly. - (3) Make all the joints between mating parts (e.g., skin to frame), with Bostik 1751 applied with a 1 inch medium soft bristle brush, the application to extend for $\frac{1}{2}$ of an inch from the joint in all directions on the pressure side of the joint.
 Allow between 30 and 60 minutes drying time before bringing the joint faces together.
 After riveting, apply a liberal coat of Bostik 1751 over all rivet heads.
 Dip bolts in Bostik 1751 before assembly.
 Coat any large apertures (above 0.10 in. approx. dia.) in corners with Bostik 1751 and fill with Prestik coated with Bostik 1751 immediately prior to insertion.
 Fill tooling holes with "Chekaleke" plugs applied as above.
 Fill pop rivets with Bostik 1790 and coat with Bostik 1751 on the pressure side.
 Allow to dry for 2 hours.